catseye/Robin/README.markdown

     $ sudo apt-get install ghc cabal-install
     $ cabal install parsec
-    $ cabal install hscurses   # if you want to use the console module
+    $ cabal install hscurses   # if you want to use the Console module
+    $ cabal install random     # if you want to use the Random module

 Step 3: Build the sources.